Mephies/TMTA20/README.md

 •	Payment Processing
 •	Order History and Details
 1.4 Test Design
 Functional test cases were created in Zephyr Squad based on the analysis of the specifications.
-The test cases can be accessed here.
 1.5 Test Implementation
 The following elements are needed to be ready before the test execution phase begins:
 •	Test environment setup and configuration